awto/mixfix-clj/README.md

 # mixfix-clj

-Provides mixfix syntax for clojure language.
+Provides mixfix syntax for Clojure language.

-It simply allows writing clojure expressions like this:
+It simply allows writing Clojure expressions like this:

 ```clojure